FAQ

 Got questions?
 We’ve got answers!
-We also recommend participants read through the Terms & Conditions page.
+Participants are required to read through the Terms & Conditions page.
+Our Privacy Policy is available here.

 1. About PacSet and Purchasing a Tour (pricing, tour details, flights, etc.)